 Walk back to the road, continue north, cross a small wooden bridge, and then you will see another hiking trail on the right.
 It’s a five-minute walk on the trail to the viewpoint.

 A zoomed in photo of the boardwalk trail to Veliki Slap.
 Not only can you see how crowded the trails get midday in Plitvice Lakes but you can also see the steps leading uphill to the trail along the cliffs.
+This is the staircase that is currently closed (it was also closed on our visit in 2018).

 To get to Entrance 1, backtrack to the steps leading down to Veliki Slap and walk to Entrance 1 from here.
+The steps are currently closed.
+To get back to Entrance 1, you will have to walk back past the upper viewpoints and through the park, which will add a lot of walking unfortunately.

 This entire route will take 6 to 8 hours.
 Bring a picnic lunch to have along the way.
 One of the quiet viewpoints overlooking the lakes would make a nice picnic spot!